Looking for Something?

 Capers and butter melting in a cast iron pan, brown bits being scraped loose from the pan with a whisk.

-To the now empty skillet add the capers and melt the remaining 2 tbsp of butter, using a whisk to scrape up the browned bits from the bottom.
+Add the capers and remaining butter to the skillet.
+Use a whisk to scrape up the browned bits from the bottom.

 Capers and butter melting in a cast iron pan, brown bits being scraped loose from the pan with a whisk.

-Sprinkle 2 tablespoons of flour over the melted butter and whisk until incorporated.
+Sprinkle 2 tablespoons of flour over the butter-caper mixture and whisk until incorporated.

 Wine and broth being added and whisked in to the flour mixture in the cast iron pan for Pork Scallopini with Lemon Caper Sauce.

-Add the wine and the chicken broth and bring to a boil.
+Add the wine and chicken broth to the skillet and bring to a bubble.
 Simmer, whisking constantly, until the sauce begins to thicken, about 2 minutes.

 Half of a fresh lemon being squeezed into the pan sauce in the cast iron pan for the Pork Scallopini with Lemon Caper Sauce.

-Finish the sauce with by squeezing the lemon half into the sauce (or adding lemon juice) and adding salt and pepper to taste.
+Remove from the heat and finish the sauce by squeezing in the lemon and adding salt and pepper to taste.

 Plate the pork chops and spoon the lemon caper sauce over them just before serving.
 Enjoy!